bmartinson/ngx-draggable-dom/projects/ngx-draggable-dom/README.md

 1. Import `NgxDraggableDomModule` in your app module (or other Angular module) and place it in your imports section:

     ```typescript
-    import { NgxDraggableDomModule } from "NgxDraggableDomLibrary";
+    import { NgxDraggableDomModule } from "ngx-draggable-dom";

     @NgModule({
        imports: [